VeronikaHh/LibrarySystem/README.md

 # LibrarySystem

 ## Description:
-The Library Management System is an efficient web application designed to streamline the management of library resources.
+The Library Management System is an efficient REST API application designed to streamline the management of library resources.
 This project leverages the high-performance FastAPI framework to provide a fast and modern API interface for handling various library operations.